 In planning for the May 2021 school board election, Progressive Salem realized we needed to be part of a broader coalition to take on the money-power of Oregon Right to Life.
 In late 2020 we teamed up with others to form Community for Salem-Keizer Schools.
 The coalition included racial justice organizations, BIPOC youth, parent and school advocates, progressive organizations, educators, labor leaders, and others who shared a determination to take back our school board from a conservative minority.

-After a careful process involving interviews with 10 potential candidates, the coalition selected this highly-qualified slate of four candidates, who, if elected, will become the new progressive majority on the Salem-Keizer School Board
+After a careful process involving interviews with nine potential candidates, the coalition selected this highly-qualified slate of four candidates, who, if elected, would become the new progressive majority on the Salem-Keizer School Board.

 Zone 1 Osvaldo Avila

 Osvaldo is the son of Mexican immigrant farmworkers who had few opportunities in life.
 His father had to drop out of school in the third grade.
 Growing up, teachers dismissed Osvaldo’s potential, and called him “a future ditch digger”.
 Yet, he believed in his education, and ultimately earned a Master’s in Educational Leadership and Policy from PSU.
 He has had an 18-year career in Higher Education, focusing on helping Latinx students gain access to and succeed in college.
 He is now a Talent, Innovation, & Equity Administrator with the Oregon Higher Education Coordinating Commission.
 To learn more go to: https://www.osvaldo4skboard.com/.